-"Environmentally responsible travel to natural areas, in order to enjoy and appreciate nature (and accompanying cultural features, both past and present) that promote conservation, have a low visitor impact and provide for beneficially active socio-economic involvement of local peoples.” – The Nature Conservancy & World Conservation Union (IUCN)
+- “Environmentally responsible travel to natural areas, in order to enjoy and appreciate nature (and accompanying cultural features, both past and present) that promote conservation, have a low visitor impact and provide for beneficially active socio-economic involvement of local peoples.” – The Nature Conservancy World Conservation Union (IUCN)

-“Ecotourism encompasses nature-based activities that increase visitor appreciation and understanding of natural and cultural values.
+- “Ecotourism encompasses nature-based activities that increase visitor appreciation and understanding of natural and cultural values.
 They are experiences that are managed to ensure they are ecologically, economically and socially sustainable, contributing to the wellbeing of the natural areas and local communities where they operate” – Queensland Department of Parks and Recreation

 How You Can Practice Ecotourism

 The best way to learn about a new place is to engage with tours or sightseeing run by locals who are familiar with the surrounding ecosystems and community history.
 Ideally, when you chose a tour operator or hotel, you should look for specialized, locally-owned organizations to get the most out of your experience while helping the economy of the place you are visiting.

 Supporting your host community is an important part of ecotourism since it encompasses social, cultural and environmental sustainability.
 On top of social and cultural sustainability, try to find an accommodation that practices environmental sustainability through the use of solar or wind power, water and energy efficiency, recycling and composting, and biodegradable cleaning products.
 When you arrive at a hotel, be sure to ask about their carbon footprint and what the hotel is doing to decrease it.

 Some obvious examples of wildlife exploitation that you should always avoid because they are harmful and sometimes illegal are people selling tiger selfies, elephant rides, or swimming with dolphins.
 If you want to get close to wildlife without putting an animal, yourself, or the person in charge of the operation at risk, then choose an option where you can see these animals in the wild or in a responsible sanctuary that obeys local laws.

 Let’s be real… long distance travel is HORRIBLE for the environment.
-Harmful fuel guzzling airplanes, all those travel sized plastic bottles, water wasting hotels that use an excessive amount of cleaning chemicals, an unreal amount of plastic straws that come in every single cocktail/fruity drink you order… the list goes on and on.
+Harmful fuel guzzling airplanes, all those travel sized plastic bottles, water wasting hotels that do not use rain barrel systems for water collecting, that use an excessive amount of cleaning chemicals, an unreal amount of plastic straws that come in every single cocktail/fruity drink you order… the list goes on and on.

 In 2015, the World Travel and Tourism Council recorded that one in 11 jobs world wide was related to tourism and this number will grow rapidly in the coming years.
 While the multi-trillion dollar tourist industry continues to grow at an unprecedented rate tourists, airlines, travel companies, and hotel owners can work together to promote emission reductions and ensure the preservation – and even betterment – of a vacation destination.
 As it turns out, the sustainable tourism industry is also seeing rapid growth with one in five consumers saying they would be willing to pay more for a trip with a company that has a good environmental and social record, according to the Center For Responsible Travel 2015 Travel Trends & Statistics report.